0xshin0bi/0x531fm4d3-blog/content/index.md

 ## Why does frontmatter matter?

 As mentioned before, frontmatter is the yaml structure located on the note's top. it could be queried using Dataview into lists and tables, which can provide a high-level overview of whatever's in your vault. keep in mind that at this time, **there's no native way to query other information from within the note itself other than frontmatter** (though possible through python scripts with Python Scripter).l

+## What are tags in Obsidian?

+Tags are keywords that help you find what you're looking for.
+They can be used in two main ways:
+1. You can search for a tag directly to see all notes that include it.
+2. You can use tags in Dataview queries to act as powerful filters.

 # ./My vault --verbose